 \section{Experiments}

-\textbf{Datasets and Evaluation Metrics.} We train our network LEDNet and other baselines using our LOL-Blur dataset.
-170 sequences (10,200 pairs) are used for training and 30 sequences (1,800 pairs) for test.
-We adopt the commonly used PSNR and SSIM metrics for evaluation.

-\textbf{Experimental Settings.} For data augmentation, we randomly crop $256\times 256$ patches for training.
-All these patches are also transformed by randomly flipping and rotations of $90^\circ, 180^\circ, 270^\circ$.
-The mini-batch is set to 8.
+\textbf{Dataset and Experimental Settings.} We train our network LEDNet and other baselines on LOL-Blur dataset.
+The 170 sequences (10,200 pairs) are used for training and 30 sequences (1,800 pairs) for test.
+We randomly crop $256\times 256$ patches for training.
+The mini-batch size is set to 8.
 We train our network using Adam optimizer with $\beta_1 = 0.9, \beta_2 = 0.99$ for a total of 500k iterations.
 The initial learning rate is set to $10^{-4}$ and updated with cosine annealing strategy~\cite{loshchilov2016sgdr}.
-Since our LOL-Blur dataset has added defocus blurs and noise during data synthesis, we do not use extra degradation augmentation in training.
-Due to page limit, more results and analysis are provided in the supplementary material.